scalefocus/virusafe-backend/README.md

 ## REST API Swagger documentation
 - you may use `swagger.yaml` in base directory
 - the actual version should be accessible on running application at [localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)

+## Custom push notifications REST API documentation

+Read our [Push notifications documentation](PUSH-NOTIFICATIONS.md) to learn about the different options for targeting groups of users and sending them custom push notifications.

 ## Contributing